jcip12/DH110-2021F-Jacob-Cipriano/Assignment-06/Assignment-06.md

 ---

-# About This project / The Purpose of Interface Design.
+# About This project / The Purpose of Interface Design
 The overall puprose of this project is to redesign the New York State Library Website based on certain activities and audence demographics.
 I am designing a web app that would make it easier to learn about the NovelNY program and the Genealogy stystem.
 I am basing these activities on the personas of two individuals: one who is a mother looking to educate her son about NovelNY, and another who is an older man looking to start consrtucting a family tree.

 This assignment is meant to to test various interface designs with the intention of finding an ideal wirframe prototype.
 The advantages of doing this include being able to test different aesthetics on participants (who can give an impression on the design) and being able to experiement with different colors, typographic, and shape designs.
 By experiemnting with designs, I was able to approximate what I'd like to see in my final prototype and experience my first digital wirflow for this prototype.